-The American Academy of Pediatrics (AAP) recently published a study about the effects of marijuana on babies because marijuana has been found to be one of the most commonly used substances during pregnancy in the United States.
+The American Academy of Pediatrics (AAP) recently published a study about the effects of marijuana on babies because marijuana is one of the most commonly used substances during pregnancy in the United States.1

 Who uses Marijuana during pregnancy?

-With an increase in legalization of marijuana in many states, some pregnant moms are turning to the drug for relief of nausea associated with early pregnancy.
-Statistics vary significantly among different socioeconomic status, geography, and age of moms, but the AAP reports that up to 9.4% of women admit to some form of marijuana use during pregnancy (Ryan, Ammerman, O’Connor, 2018).
+With an increase in the legalization of marijuana in many states, some pregnant moms are turning to the drug for relief of nausea associated with early pregnancy.
+Statistics vary significantly among moms’ socioeconomic statuses, geography, and age, but the AAP reports that up to 9.4% of women admit to some form of marijuana use during pregnancy.1,2

 The highest use rates are reported between the ages of 18 and 25.
-The highest concentration of marijuana users among pregnant moms in one state appears to be Vermont with 9.4% of pregnant moms reporting marijuana use.
-Tobacco use, on the other hand, is down during pregnancy, falling from 19.9% of moms using tobacco to 12.8% (Passey, 2014).
-60% of moms who use marijuana report that they believe it is less dangerous to the baby than tobacco (Passey, 2014).
-Whereas moms who typically use cocaine, ecstasy, or other stimulants typically stop using them by the second trimester, 48% of marijuana users report using marijuana through the entire pregnancy (Ryan, Ammerman, O’Connor, 2018).
+The highest concentration of marijuana users among pregnant moms in one state appears to be Vermont, with 9.4% reporting marijuana use.
+Tobacco use, on the other hand, is down during pregnancy, falling from 19.9% of moms using tobacco to 12.8%.3 60% of moms who use marijuana report that they believe it is less dangerous to the baby than tobacco.3 Whereas moms who typically use cocaine, ecstasy, or other stimulants typically stop using them by the second trimester, 48% of marijuana users report using marijuana throughout the entire pregnancy.1,2

 Why do moms use Marijuana during pregnancy?

 The AAP reports that because marijuana use is being touted on the internet as a safe means of reducing nausea during pregnancy, this has become a significant concern.
-Currently there is no scientific data to back up this claim that marijuana alleviates nausea and vomiting during pregnancy (Ryan, Ammerman, O’Connor, 2018).
-So, that gives us a little bit of background on who is using marijuana, now let’s examine what it might be doing to the unborn baby.
+Currently, no scientific data supports this claim that marijuana alleviates nausea and vomiting during pregnancy.1,2 That gives us a little background on who uses marijuana; now, let’s examine what it might do to the unborn baby.

-What are the effects on the baby with use of Marijuana during pregnancy?
+What are the effects on the baby of the use of Marijuana during pregnancy?

-One study found that the cannabidiol in marijuana can cause the fetus to have increased exposure to marijuana and other potentially toxic substances because it makes the placenta more permeable, so it allows passage of chemicals that would otherwise be blocked.
+One study found that the cannabidiol in marijuana can cause the fetus to have increased exposure to marijuana and other potentially toxic substances because it makes the placenta more permeable, allowing passage of chemicals that would otherwise be blocked.4

-An additional study tells us that the marijuana does cross the placenta and it does get into the baby’s blood stream.
-Through the baby’s blood stream, the THC molecule in the molecule then travels to the baby’s brain (Ryan, Ammerman, O’Connor, 2018).
-Some studies have found that the THC in the baby’s blood is approximately one third to one tenth of the concentration in the mother’s blood.
+An additional study tells us that marijuana crosses the placenta and gets into the baby’s bloodstream.5 Through the baby’s bloodstream, the THC molecule in the molecule then travels to the baby’s brain.2 Some studies have found that the THC in the baby’s blood is approximately one-third to one-tenth of the concentration in the mother’s blood.

-Additionally, studies have found that when moms smoke marijuana, the serum carbon monoxide concentrations in pregnant women are five times higher than those who smoke tobacco products and this affects the amount of oxygen the baby gets and could negatively affect the baby in the womb (Ryan, Ammerman, O’Connor, 2018).
+Additionally, studies have found that when moms smoke marijuana, the serum carbon monoxide concentrations in pregnant women are five times higher than those who smoke tobacco products, and this affects the amount of oxygen the baby gets and could negatively affect the baby in the womb.2

-It is very difficult to study the effects of marijuana alone because many users of marijuana also use tobacco, alcohol and other substances, so more precise studies need to be completed.
+It is tough to study the effects of marijuana alone because many users of marijuana also use tobacco, alcohol, and other substances, so more precise studies need to be completed.

-A review of the literature and one study in particular, found that babies born to moms who use marijuana often have lower birth weight, smaller head circumference, smaller birth lengths, and higher incidence of admission to the neonatal intensive care units (NICUs).
-Studies also found that babies exposed to both marijuana and tobacco in utero were more likely to experience adverse reactions.
-Additional studies have found that babies who were exposed to marijuana in utero had higher pitched cries and abnormal sleep patterns (Ryan, Ammerman, O’Connor, 2018).
+A literature review and one study, in particular, found that babies born to moms who use marijuana often have lower birth weight, smaller head circumference, smaller birth lengths, and higher incidence of admission to neonatal intensive care units (NICUs).6 Studies also found that babies exposed to marijuana and tobacco in utero were likelier to experience adverse reactions.
+Additional studies have found that babies who were exposed to marijuana in utero had higher-pitched cries and abnormal sleep patterns.2

-There have been two longitudinal studies conducted to evaluate the long-term implications of marijuana use during pregnancy and the results show that children age four and up who were exposed to marijuana in utero show lower scores in verbal reasoning and memory tasks.
+Two longitudinal studies have been conducted to evaluate the long-term implications of marijuana use during pregnancy, and the results show that children aged four and up who were exposed to marijuana in utero show lower scores in verbal reasoning and memory tasks.
 Some studies showed that children at age six who were exposed to marijuana, compared with non-exposed children in the control group, showed deficits in language comprehension, memory, visual and/or perceptual function, and reading tasks that require sustained attention.
 Children exposed to higher amounts of marijuana prenatally demonstrated higher dysfunction on impulsive and hyperactive scales.
-In older children, deficits were found in impulse control and problem solving when they were exposed to marijuana in utero (Ryan, Ammerman, O’Connor, 2018).
+In older children, deficits were found in impulse control and problem-solving when exposed to marijuana in utero.2